The Royal Docks Area Guide

 London City Airport, on the Royal Docks’ doorstep, is also undergoing a £500 million expansion.
 Once complete, the airport will offer new links with Europe, the Middle East and North America, and capacity for an extra 2 million+ passengers a year.

-Getting around the Royal Docks is easy too, with the DLR and new, improved waterside cycling routes, as well connections to Greenwich via the Emirates Air Line, London’s only cable car.
+Getting around the Royal Docks area is easy too, with the DLR and new, improved waterside cycling routes, as well connections to Greenwich via the Emirates Air Line, London’s only cable car.

 *Journey times from Crossrail.co.uk